Department of Education Research Impact

 Maryanne Wolf: Building Deep Reading Skills in a Digital World

 “Screen-based online learning will change kids’ brains.
-Are we ready for that?” by Maryanne Wolf
+Are we ready for that?” by Maryanne Wolf.

 The Critical Media Literacy Guide: Engaging Media and Transforming Education